The Half-Life of History

 Sensitivity Analysis

-To assess the stability of the half-life estimate, four sensitivity checks were performed:
+To assess the stability of the half-life estimate, several sensitivity checks were performed:

-Leave-one-metric-out: Dropping each of the four metrics in turn and refitting the exponential model yields half-lives ranging from 64 to 106 years.
-The estimate is most sensitive to dropping named individuals (half-life rises to 106 years) and least sensitive to dropping ngram discourse (64 years).
+Leave-one-metric-out: Dropping each of the four metrics in turn and refitting yields half-lives from 70.9 to 123.0 years.
+The estimate is most sensitive to dropping the source proxy (123.0) or named individuals (118.5) and least sensitive to dropping ngram discourse (70.9); R-squared stays between 0.98 and 0.99 in every variant.

-Exclude 1st century CE: Removing the 1st century (whose ngram value is inflated by non-historical usage) yields 84 years (N=31), again unchanged.
+Exclude 1st century CE: Removing the 1st century (whose ngram value is inflated by non-historical usage) yields 96.0 years (N=31), essentially unchanged.

 Residual Diagnostics

-Diagnostic tests on the exponential model residuals reveal systematic structure:
+Diagnostic tests on the residuals of the primary (exponential-with-baseline) model:

 Scale Reliability